damyon/homebrew-recipes/README.md

 homebrew-recipes
 ================

-This is a collection of my homebrew recipes that I will add to and update over time.
+This repository contains a collection of my homebrew recipes that I will add to and update over time.

-List of recipes:
+The recipes are all stored in the [project wiki](https://github.com/damyon/homebrew-recipes/wiki).